Share this story

 2022-11-22

-Brahmatal transforms magically during winters.
-The blanket of snow on its trails as it snakes through deep forest sections, climbing to the ridge at Jhandi top, and finally settling on the frozen lakes is something that trekkers don’t see often on treks.
+Winter is the best time for Brahmatal trek.
+Snow blankets the trails, which snake through deep forest sections, climb to the ridge at Jhandi Top and finally settle on the frozen lakes.
+This is something that trekkers don’t see often on treks.

-The forest on the Brahmatal trek lays itself out in a way that you can see a long distance in between the trees.
-This is what makes the forest feel cozy.
-It does not overpower you with its presence, yet it is all enveloping.
+The forest on the Brahmatal or Bekaltal trek lays itself out in such a way that you can see a long distance between the trees.
+This is what makes the forest feel cosy.
+It does not overpower you with its presence, yet it is all-enveloping.
 When this forest gets covered in a layer of snow, you get to see what we see here:

 Trekking under rhododendron trees enroute Gujreni.
 Photo by Ramnarayan Iyer